wqking/eventpp/doc/eventqueue.md

 All copyable arguments are copied to internal data structure.
 All non-copyable but movable arguments are moved.
 EventQueue requires the arguments either copyable or movable.
 If an argument is a reference to a base class and a derived object is passed in, only the base object will be stored and the derived object is lost.
 Usually shared pointer should be used in such situation.
 If an argument is a pointer, only the pointer will be stored.
-The object it points must be available until the event is processed.
+The object it points to must be available until the event is processed.
 `enqueue` wakes up any threads that are blocked by `wait` or `waitFor`.
 The time complexity is O(1).